Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Other songs covered during January 3, 1969 session

-On the second day of the “Get Back” sessions (January 3rd, 1969), Paul McCartney noodled on the piano and played Samuel Barber’s “Adagio For Strings“, waiting for John Lennon and George Harrison to arrive in the studio.
-He would briefly return to it on January 8th and January 10th.
+On January 3rd, 1969, the second day of the “Get Back” sessions, Paul McCartney noodled on the piano and played Samuel Barber’s “Adagio For Strings“, waiting for John Lennon and George Harrison to arrive in the studio.
+He would briefly played the track again on January 8 and January 10.

 From Wikipedia: